ahillss/setting-up-rust-on-windows/README.md

 # Rust On Windows Guide

-Quick guide to setting up rust development on Windows, since information I found was very confusing.
+Quick guide to setting up rust development on Windows.

 ## Installing